CodeOtter/speak/README.md

 speak
 =====

 A random sentence generator for JavaScript.
 Currently, the default object list and some statements are based on a modified variation of Cards against Humanity.
+Check out the [test page](test.html) to try it out.

 basic usage
 -----------